Whitney Biennial: History

-The Whitney Museum had a long history beginning in 1932 of having a large group exhibition of invited American artists every year called the 'Whitney Annual'.
-In the late sixties, it was decided to alternate between painting and sculpture, although by the 1970s the decision was to combine both together in a biennial.
-The first Biennial occurred in 1973.
-Since then, the biennials have pursued a different curatorial approach to include all media.
+Beginning in 1932, the Whitney Museum launched a series of large group exhibitions of invited American artists, structured initially as biennials running on two parallel cycles that alternated by medium: painting in even years (1932, 1934, 1936) and sculpture, watercolors, and prints in odd years (1933, 1935).
+In 1937, the museum reformatted the series as annuals, typically holding painting exhibitions in the fall and sculpture and related media in the spring.
+The first combined "Annual Exhibition of Contemporary American Art" was held in 1940, though the format varied over the next few years, with the last combined annual taking place in 1943–44.
+From then until 1973, the annuals alternated between painting and sculpture.
+In 1973, the museum returned to a biennial format, this time as a single all-media exhibition held every other year, which has continued to the present.

 In the past the Whitney Museum has tried different ways to organize its biennial.
 It has used its own staff members and invited outside curators including Europeans, to present the show.
 In 2010 it even asked a former art dealer, Jay Sanders, who later became a Whitney curator, to help organize one.
 The Whitney Biennial often extends to sculpture exhibitions in Central Park.
 The 2008 edition took over the Park Avenue Armory as a space for performance and installation art.
 The 2014 Whitney Biennial is the last one in the museum's Marcel Breuer building.
 The museum left the Upper East Side for the meatpacking district, where it opened its new building, designed by Renzo Piano, in 2015.
 In 1987, the show was protested by the Guerrilla Girls for its alleged sexism and racism.